HomeDing/homeding.github.io/boards/bulb.md

 It is easy to flash the minimal sketch using **tuya-convert** that can be used to flash firmware on brand new devices with the ESP8266 SoC chip as long as the firmware allows it. tuya-convert is using a weakness in the official firmware so when tuya updates the firmware there is the risk that this procedure will not work any more.

-There is a good documentation and walkthrough in <https://tasmota.github.io/docs/Tuya-Convert/>.
+There is a good documentation and step-by-step instructions in <https://tasmota.github.io/docs/Tuya-Convert/>.
 The project is open-source available at <https://github.com/ct-Open-Source/tuya-convert>.

-Place a Minimal.ino.bin file in the firmware folder on the respberry pi to directly upload the minimal Homeding firmware.
+Place a Minimal.ino.bin file in the firmware folder on the raspberry pi to directly upload the minimal Homeding firmware.

 ## Uploading a firmware using a USB-2-Serial converter